Instead of finding out mistakes from just a random blogger, you can learn from 5 of them.

 If there is anything most bloggers wouldn’t like to listen to is simply relying on a single keyword research tool to make decisions for you.

-Tools like Semrush Ahrefs and Ubbersugest or any SEO tools are useful especially when trying to get some important Metrics you couldn’t just find by searching Google.
+Tools like Semrush, Ahrefs, and Ubbersugest, or any Search engine optimization tools are helpful especially when trying to get some important Metrics you couldn’t just find by searching Google.

 But that is not just the only way to approach things.